menandmice/micetro_docs/guides/implementation/external_auth.rst

 The login sequence is as follows for users with Group Level AD authentication:

-1. The user enters his/her user name and password in Micetro
+1. The user enters his/her username and password in Micetro

 2. Micetro uses the AD authentication mechanism to validate the user name and password.
 If the user name and password is correct, Micetro retrieves the group membership of the user from the AD.